X-libman-X/X-libman-X/README.md

-- 👋 Hi, I’m @X-libman-X
+- 👋 Hi, I’m Soumyadeep Ghosh
-- 👀 I build libraries for you.
+- 👀 I am a full stack developer.
 - 🌱 I’m learning everything, one step at a time.
 - 💞️ I’m looking to collaborate on possibly anything and everything that isn't stupid.
-- 📫 How to reach me - Sorry I am incognito as of now.
 - 😄 Pronouns: He/Him

 <!---